rgiovani/data-search/readme.md

   ]
 }
 ```
   Note that the **return will only be from the object with id 2, this happens because the object with id 2 has more information that matches what you are looking for**.
-However, if you still think that the function should return the object with id 1 because the object contains 'adventure' and you also typed 'adventure' in the search, then, **you must tell the search what the value of the attribute it should treat as priority**, whenever the search function finds a value that matches exactly what you typed, this object will be returned along with the others:
+However, if you still think that the function should return the object with id 1 because the object contains 'adventure' and you also typed 'adventure' in the search, then, **you must tell the search what is the value that the search should always bring**, whenever the search function finds a value that matches exactly what you typed, this object will be returned along with the others:

 <br/>